Character-Centered Dialogue Generation from Scene-Level Prompts: Introduction

-We introduce a \textit{Recursive Narrative Bank (RNB)}, a speaker-aware and cognitively grounded memory structure that recursively accumulates and organizes dialogue across scenes.
-Unlike stateless GPT APIs, which require users to manually concatenate past messages or even chat-based interfaces, such as ChatGPT, which retains dialogue history without structuring it by speaker or temporal context, RNB maintains \textbf{role-conditioned, temporally structured memory for each character, allowing the model to generate contextually appropriate and emotionally consistent dialogue over time.} By conditioning the language model on this recursively structured memory — alongside current prompts and scene-level visual inputs — RNB enables characters to naturally refer to prior events, express evolving emotions, and maintain narrative continuity.
-This mirrors human conversational behavior, where utterances are shaped not by rote retrieval of prior sentences but by social context, emotional states, and situational scripts.
-Our design draws inspiration from \textbf{Script Theory~\cite{schank2013scripts,bower1979scripts,wilensky1983planning} in cognitive psychology}, which posits that people use structured sequences of roles and events to interpret and produce appropriate behavior in social scenarios.
-RNB operationalizes this theory within a language model prompt design, enabling training-free, long-form, multimodal dialogue generation that remains coherent across scenes, grounded in visual context, and consistent with each character’s persona.
+To maintain contextual and emotional consistency across scenes, we introduce a \textit{Recursive Narrative Bank (RNB)}, a speaker-aware memory that accumulates and organizes dialogue over time.
+Unlike stateless GPT-style APIs or chat-based interfaces that retain unstructured history, RNB maintains \textbf{role-conditioned, temporally structured memory for each character}, enabling contextually appropriate and emotionally consistent dialogue generation across scenes.
+Conditioning the language model on this structured memory, together with current prompts and visual context, allows characters to naturally reference prior events and exhibit evolving emotions.
+This design is inspired by \textbf{Script Theory}~\cite{schank2013scripts,bower1979scripts,wilensky1983planning}, which models human behavior through structured sequences of roles and events, and operationalizes it within a training-free prompt design for long-form, multimodal dialogue generation.